ECBACC: History

 Originally slated to be called the Pan-African Comic Convention (PAC-Con) or First World Komix Con (1st World Con), and after over a decade of deliberations, networking and consortium-building (from 1990 to 2001), the first convention was held in Temple University's Ritter Hall, in the Walk Auditorium, on May 11, 2002.
 Guests at the inaugural show included Arvell Jones, William H. Foster, III, Lance Tooks, and Jerry Craft.

 The 2003 show had 50 attendees coming to see such guests as William H. Foster, III, Jerry Craft, and Anthony Jappa.

 In 2004, ECBACC inaugurated the ECBACC Pioneer Lifetime Achievement Award; beginning in 2005, the convention expanded to two days.
 Starting in 2006, the Glyph Comics Awards became part of the annual ECBACC convention.

 The 2007 show featured guests Dwayne McDuffie, Kyle Baker, and Taimak.

-The 2008 show was dedicated to celebrating black women in comics; guests included Jerry Craft.
-And a special featured guest: Nichelle Nichols, who received the ECBACC Pioneer /Lifetime Achievement Award in-person.
+The 2008 show was dedicated to celebrating black women in comics; guests included Jerry Craft and special featured guest Nichelle Nichols, who received the ECBACC Pioneer /Lifetime Achievement Award in-person.

 The 2009 convention featured such guests as Kevin Grevioux, Jamal Igle, Reggie Byers, Leslie Esdaile Banks, and Eric Battle.